This post may contain affiliate links (read more)

 Fortunately, that relationship ended before the builds were complete and I only lost £250 of the reservation fee – a small price to pay I think.

 That I in no way needed nor wanted a flashy waterside apartment in a big city – I wanted a family home with a garden and space to park the car, in a small town.
-I did not want 70% of my monthly pay going straight to a mortgage and I wanted money to live rather than just paying for a ridiculous apartment.
-I wanted a small mortgage that I could pay off quickly, and a monthly repayment that wouldn’t cripple me if I had a decrease in income.
+I did not want 70% of my monthly pay going straight to a mortgage.
+I wanted money to live rather than just paying for a ridiculous apartment.
+A small mortgage that I could pay off quickly, and a monthly repayment that wouldn’t cripple me if I had a decrease in income.

 I now own a lovely 2/3 bed house with a garden, parking for both cars and enough space to entertain family and friends.
 My mortgage repayment is less than a third of what it would have been and all my bills are much cheaper too.